Career Changer FAQs

 We feel our two week course is exactly what you will need to be confident and competent to enter the marketplace.
-However, if for any reason after completing our two week course you feel you need a refresher on any of the modalities you trained in we offer free refresher courses just for you!
+However, if for any reason after completing our two week course you feel you need a refresher on any of the modalities you trained in we offer didactic refresher courses just for you!

-Do I need an aesthetician´s background to identify with your courses and be successful?
+Do I need an aesthetician's background to identify with your courses and be successful?

 Not at all.
 While a familiarity of the skin care industry may prove to be helpful for some, many of our graduates who have since gone on to become laser technicians and medical aesthetics providers have had no previous aesthetic experience when they started.
 However, if you have the desire to perform beauty treatments, like facials or chemical peels, which are in fact the only two additional courses one would gain through aesthetics training, then we would be more than happy to recommend a top aesthetician training center for you to attend.
-Students of ours who choose to pursue the dual roles of both a laser technician and aesthetician typically take our comprehensive laser course first since its duration is two weeks, and then begin their six months of required aesthetician training in order to have the option of working part-time as a laser technician while they attend additional schooling.
+Students of ours who choose to pursue the dual roles of both a laser technician and aesthetician typically take our Comprehensive Laser Bootcamp course first since its duration is two weeks, and then begin their six months of required aesthetician training in order to have the option of working part-time as a laser technician while they attend additional schooling.
 We strongly advise you to do the research for any school that claims to offer both laser certification and aesthetics licensing, as it is unfeasible for any single school to provide a student with the comprehensive education and hands-on training necessary to perform both modalities in a safe and proper manner.